Therapy services

 Support for starting school

-At Plumtree, we work with you and your child in the years leading up to school, during the transition to school, and up to the age of 8.
+School & Life is our new program for a successful transition to school and beyond.
+We work with you, your child and educators in the years leading up to school, during the transition, and up to the age of 8.

 Getting started at Plumtree